dushyg/findFalcone/README.md

 This project is configured to be deployed to Surge web servers as part of CI/CD pipeline.
 The application can be accessed at this url : http://findingfalcone-dushyg.surge.sh

+'npm run build' script also runs the script 'npm run surge-create-200html' It creates a 200.html which is a copy of dist/index.html to allow Surge application server to handle urls not associated with any deployed resources and redirect such requests to application home page.

 ## Responsive mobile first application design